After a competitive review process, the following organizations were awarded grants during the 2022 Request for Applications cycle.

 29. Natwani Coalition

-The Natwani Coalition will support community coalition building, long-term planning, data collection, infrastructure development, agricultural training, and micro-granting to small-scale producers so that the Hopi community can achieve its goal of 50% food sovereignty by the year 2032.
-They plan to build on emerging datasets from their previous community food assessments that have allowed them to identify an accurate number of Hopi food practitioners on our Reservation.
+The Natwani Coalition will support community coalition building, long term planning, data collection, infrastructure development, agricultural training, and micro-granting to small scale producers so that the Hopi community can achieve their goal of 50% food sovereignty by the year 2032.
+The Natwani Coalition plans to build on emerging datasets from their previous community food assessments that have allowed them to identify an accurate number of Hopi food practitioners on their Reservation.

 30. New Mexico Community Capital

-New Mexico Community Capital Native Farmer in Residence program has directly invested $110,000 in Native-owned farms and will increase expertise in Native communities to adapt agriculture practices for drought, fire-induced soil erosion, and other threats posed by climate change.
-The members of the Farmer Steering Committee will each share their knowledge with Native farmers through their community engagement activities.
+New Mexico Community Capital proposes version 3.0 of the Native Farmer in Residence program that has directly invested $110,000 in Native-owned farms and will increase expertise in Native communities to adapt agriculture practices for drought, fire-induced soil erosion, and other threats posed by climate change.
+The members of the Farmer Steering Committee will each share their knowledge with at least 10 other Native farmers through their community engagement activities.